 Mitchell was a nine year old boy who hated school.
-His concentration was poor and writing was difficult.
+His concentration was poor, and he had difficulty writing.
 Mitchell would often write his alphabet letters back the front, (using “b” instead of “d”, and so on).
 He also had trouble remembering the sounds for each letter.
-A “lazy eye” added to his difficulties so that the more he tried, the more he would tire and drift off into a daydream.
 He was still in a standard class but was struggling to keep up with his school mates.

 Mitchell was also constantly tired.
 At school, his teacher noted that he would have to lie across his desk rather than sit upright.
 He could only complete half a game of football and after school he would collapse on a lounge before falling asleep.

 Obviously, Mitchell’s parents were concerned.
 They had taken him to their family doctor but standard tests had failed to reveal a problem.
-The GP did suggest that Mitchell may have dyslexia, though, an opinion the school supported.
+The GP suggested that Mitchell might have dyslexia, an opinion the school supported.
 Mitchell’s parents had also taken him to a chiropractor, a behavioural optometrist, and an occupational therapist.
 Slow gains had been made but it was an expensive process.

 Mitchell was embarrassed by his difficulties.
 He hated to fail in front of others and worried that people thought he was “stupid” or “hopeless”.
 Sometimes he would cry from shame and embarrassment.
 It seems he had always suffered from low confidence and anxiety.

 When frustrated Mitchell could lash out in anger, something his mother said had happened since he was a toddler.
 He complained of “no friends”at school even though his teacher said he was popular and usually with groups of children.
 Unpleasant dreams and nightmares in which he moaned and mumbled disturbed his sleep.
 Occasionally he would shout in his sleep.